cyberflamingo/exobrain/networking-foundations.md

 This is common in office environment and home network.

+In a home, the central machine is generally a **router** which also assume the role of a simple switch.

 #### Inter-Network Communication

 Each LAN network is confined to its _local_ environment and geographic